sajal/sajalblog/content/post/fun-with-mptcp.md

 There are some issues I am having that I need to sort out work-around for.

 - **Default connection unstable**.
 If the initial syn packet for ppp0 (my default interface) fails, then the connection cant be established.
-I need to look deeper into mptcp docs to figure out how to make it such that if the initial TCP connection setup fails on ppp0 then make it try tun0, tun1 and so on.
+I need to look deeper into MPTCP docs to figure out how to make it such that if the initial TCP connection setup fails on ppp0 then make it try tun0, tun1 and so on.
 - **Connection fairness**.
 Sometimes if I am doing a big upload, everything else (like browsing websites) seems too slow.
 The upload is hogging all the available uplink, which is already too tiny.
 I have my suspicions on buffer bloat...
 - **Higher uplink usage**.
 When downloading something, I see ~10% upload traffic corresponding to it.
 This is lot higher than a simple setup.
 I need to investigate deeper whats causing it.
-Perhaps mptcp or the socks setup or OpenVPN.
+Perhaps MPTCP or the socks setup or OpenVPN.
 The [example bmon stats](#bmon) above show this as well 119.42KiB uplink while downloading @ 1.07MiB.
 - **EC2 bandwidth is expensive**.
 I would like to use Digital Ocean boxes for socks proxies.
 This is a little tricky since DO does not allow loading custom kernels.
 I need to figure out [kexec](https://en.wikipedia.org/wiki/Kexec) to make this possible.
 Unsure if this way is stable...
+- **Advanced routing**.
+I would like to programatically decide which external IP should go thru which proxy.
+For example most Thai IPs I would like to go direct.
+Some American destinations should go thru the US proxy, rest thru Singapore proxy.
+Perhaps in future add an European proxy..
+Currently the only way to use the American proxy is to explicitly configure a particular application to use socks proxy.
+- **UDP tunneling**.
+UDP traffic currently goes directly using a single OpenVPN session.
+There is no load-balancing being performed on it.
+I would like to switch to a different socks client/server.
+One that does [UDP associate](http://compgroups.net/comp.protocols.tcp-ip/how-socks-5-udp-associate-works/2603784).

 Future path enhancements
 ------------------------